The SIRIUS commandline tool can be called via the “binary/startscript” by simply running the command in your commandline:

 formula candidates (-c

-) that are stored after running .
-These candidates
+) that are stored after running formula

 are input to ZODIAC.
 If the correct candidate is missing, ZODIAC cannot